 2018: Justin Timberlake

 Performance date: February 4, 2018.
 Justin Timberlake‘s album release for Man of the Woods couldn’t have been more perfectly timed.
 It debuted on the February 17, 2018 chart at the top position, while his three other solo albums re-entered the charts.
 2006’s FutureSex/LoveSounds at 56, 2013’s The 20/20 Experience at 106 and 2002’s Justified at 120.
 The next week, Woods and LoveSounds were the only ones left on the chart, Woods dropping to 2 and LoveSounds to 142.
 As time went on, Woods would become the only Timberlake album on the chart and steadily dropped in the ranks.

 The results indicate that performing in the Super Bowl halftime show does boost album sales, but only for a short period.
 Those that appear to benefit the most are acts with the broadest appeal and biggest discography.
 One example is Coldplay’s seven albums charting at once.
 Also, those with a recent album got a major, if brief, resurgence, like Lady Gaga’s Joanne.
 And finally, those artists with Super Bowl-timed releases such as Justin Timberlake’s Man of the Woods’s debuted at number one on the chart.

-Maroon 5 most certainly fall under the first category, boasting a broad radio presence and six-album discography.
-But will they match Coldplay’s performance, or will memes be the most valuable product of Super Bowl LIII’s halftime show?
+Maroon 5 most certainly falls under the first category, boasting a broad radio presence and six-album discography.
+But did they match Coldplay’s performance, or are memes the most valuable product of Super Bowl LIII’s halftime show?